myriadrf/LimeSuiteNG/docs/development/packaging/radioconda.rst

    conda config --show root_prefix

-To get the full path to local channel add ``\envs\<your custom env name>\conda-bld\win-64`` to the received ``root_prefix`` value.
-Once the channel is added to the list, you will be able to install locally built conda packages using the following command:
+To get the full path to local channel add ``\envs\<your custom env name>\conda-bld\`` to the received ``root_prefix`` value.
+Once the channel is added to the list, you can install locally built conda packages using the following command:

 .. code-block:: bash

    conda install built_package_name

 When installing package, you can also specify package version ``built_pacakge_name=1.0.0`` or version and build string ``built_package_name=1.0.0=hb7fb3a4_0`` to install a specific package if more than one variant of the package exists in the local channel.
 When performing package install, built package build string specification can also help prevent installing already existing packages from the public conda-forge channel.
 By default ``conda install`` tool searches for packages through different channels that are listed in the channels list starting from the top (refer to **Figure 1**).
 If abstracted package name is supplied, it is possible that conda will install a package from public channel (if it exists in the public channel) instead of local.
 By specifying the exact version and build string it is possible to bypass the install from the public channel.
-A more permanent solution for avoiding incorrect package installs, is to move the local channel to the top of the channel list.
+A more permanent solution for avoiding incorrect test package installs, is to move the local channel to the top of the channel list.
 If you already added the channel, then remove it with the following command:

 .. code-block:: bash

-   conda config --remove channels <radioconda install root>\envs\<your custom env name>\conda-bld\win-64
+   conda config --remove channels <radioconda install root>\envs\<your custom env name>\conda-bld\

 And add it to the top of the list:

 .. code-block:: bash

-   conda config --add channels <radioconda install root>\envs\<your custom env name>\conda-bld\win-64
+   conda config --add channels <radioconda install root>\envs\<your custom env name>\conda-bld\

 Now modify ``channel_priority`` to ``flexible``: